lisp-docs/lisp-docs.github.io/docs/about/reference.md

 However, such a **C Programmer** is **not the target audience of the Technical Reference** at all.
 Not only that, but for him to read the reference could be a waste of time.

 Someone who is **programming in Common Lisp** actively is the **target audience of the Technical Reference**.
-Reading the specification is not always clear how things work, nor why they do, nor what the normal way of applying certain aspect of the language is.
-How to use aspects of the language and how they combine to provide functionality is not explained in the Specification.
+From reading the standard it is not always clear how things work, nor why they do, nor what the normal way of applying certain aspect of the language is.
+How to use aspects of the language and how they combine to provide functionality is not explained in the Standard Specification.
 However those are the primary purposes of the Reference.

 ### Technical Reference Projects